Cold Brew vs. Iced Coffee

 A question we got from one of our customers recently was, “is cold brew stronger than iced coffee?”
 Yes.
 Cold brew does have more caffeine than iced coffee, plus iced coffee also tends to taste a bit more watered-down than cold brew.

-Also don’t forget that the flavour and sweetness will be affected by the type of coffee itself.
+Also don’t forget that the flavour and sweetness will also be affected by the type of coffee itself.

 Serving